aurelia/aurelia.github.io-old/_harp/get-started.md

   jspm install
   ```

 Everything we've done so far is standard Node.js build and package management procedures.
 It doesn't have anything specific to do with Aurelia itself.
-We're just walking you through some standard procedures for setting up a modern JavaScript project and build.
+We're just walking you through setting up a modern JavaScript project and build from scratch.
 You may be familiar with this already, but if not, welcome to this new and exciting world!

 > **Note:** Bootstrap and Font-Awesome are **not** dependencies of Aurelia.
 We simply leverage them as part of this tutorial in order to quickly achieve a decent look out-of-the-box.

-## Creating Your First Screen
+## Setting Up The HTML Page

 If you've followed along this far, you now have all the libraries, build configuration and tools you need to create amazing JavaScript apps with Aurelia.
-Now, let's get started building our first screen.
+Now, let's get started writing some HTML and JavaScript!

 ### index.html

-First, let's create our index.html file.
+First, let's create our _index.html_ file in the root of our project folder.
 Here's the code for that:

 ```markup
 <!doctype html>